milosvukadinovic/Calculator-React/README.md

-## React calculator
+# Calculator - React

-This is a React Calculator project.
+Calculator created for practice using React framework.

 ## Requirements